Dr. Wong is the Associate Dean of the School of PCPM. As at 2018 he has more than 70 publications and was awarded over AUD$1.5Million research grants.

 - 2003 – Master of Philosophy in Building and Construction, City University of Hong Kong

-- 1999 – Bachelor of Science (1st class honours) in Quantity Surveying, City University of Hong Kong
+- 1999 – Bachelor of Science (1st class honour) in Quantity Surveying, City University of Hong Kong

-- 2017 – present, Member of the the Chartered Institute of Building (CIOB)
+- 2018 – present, Education panel member of the Chartered Institute of Building (CIOB)

-- 2014 – present, Education Board Member of the Australian Institute of Quantity Surveyors (AIQS)
+- 2014 – present, Education Board Member of the AIQS

 - 2013 – present, External Reviewer of the Research Grant Council (RCG), Hong Kong Special Administrative Region

-Furthermore, Dr Wong has been an Editorial board member of the International Journal of Project Organisation and Management since 2010.
-He is also a reviewer for: Construction Innovation, International Journal of Project Management; ASCE Journal of Construction Engineering and Management; ASCE Journal of Legal Affairs and Dispute Resolution; ASCE Journal of Management in Engineering; Surveying and Built Environment Journal, and International Journal of Project Organization and Management.
+Furthermore, Dr. Wong has been an Editorial Board member of the International Journal of Project Organization and Management since 2010.
+He is also a reviewer for: the Construction Innovation Information, Process, Management, ASCE Journal of Construction Engineering and Management; ASCE Journal of Legal Affairs and Dispute Resolution; ASCE Journal of Management in Engineering; International Journal of Project Management; Surveying & Built Environment Journal, and International Journal of Project Organization and Management.